 In addition to writing, Debbie also acts as the art director, conceptualizing the books, and selecting and collaborating with the illustrators to bring forth her vision.
 Debbie derives inspiration for stories from all around her, particularly on morning walks around her neighborhood —either with her children, her dog, or by herself.
 She’s also inspired by visits to Pawleys Island, South Carolina, her family’s sanctuary away from home, where they experience the serenity of the beach, the Atlantic Ocean, the marsh, the palm trees, and the friendliness of the people in the area.
 Debbie has always been one to take in the splendor and wonder of life.
 Through her books, she celebrates it.

-At Pawley’s Island, Debbie also discovered Litchfield Books, an independent bookstore that devoted a special space to children and children’s books.
+At Pawley’s Island, Debbie discovered Litchfield Books, an independent bookstore that devoted a special space to children and children’s books.
 An aquarium in the wall served as a window to a corner room, where parents could watch as their children explored their special niche.
-Book shelves were set at a kid-friendly height, and the brightly decorated walls displayed sea murals of colorful fish, graceful sea turtles, and smiling dolphins.
+Bookshelves were set at a kid-friendly height, and the brightly decorated walls displayed sea murals of colorful fish, graceful sea turtles, and smiling dolphins.
 There, Debbie felt at home finding wonderful stories to share with her children and exemplary board books with a worthiness she aspired to in her own writing: Jamberry, by Bruce Degan, The Owl and the Pussycat, by Edward Lear, illustrated by Jan Brett, and When the Elephant Walks, by Keiko Kasza.
 The welcoming space and inspirational stories at Litchfield Books* helped Debbie and her children connect with literature in very personal ways, and now she hopes her books will help other parents, grandparents, relatives, caregivers, and their children do the same.

-Debbie lives with her husband, their three daughters, and their Cairn Terrier in Glen Allen, Virginia and Pawleys Island, South Carolina.
-She lives by her mantra – “We create what we live.
-We live what we create.” ~ Mommy Moo Moo
+Debbie lives with her husband, her three daughters, and their Cairn Terrier in Glen Allen, Virginia.
+She lives by her mantra – “We live what we create.
+We create what we live.” ~ Mommy Moo Moo

 *Litchfield Books moved their store to a new location in 2012; therefore, sadly, for Mommy Moo Moo, the kid-friendly aquarium and wonderful, magical experience no longer exists except in her heart and memories.